ConsenSys-Academy/Blockchain-Developer-Bootcamp/docs/S00-intro/L4-technical-requirements/index.md

 ## Git

 [Git](https://en.wikipedia.org/wiki/Git){target=_blank} is a [version-control system (VCS)](https://en.wikipedia.org/wiki/Version_control){target=_blank} used to track changes made to projects.
 While git seems simple, it's actually a bit challenging to get comfortable with.
-(Note that git is a piece of software, on which version control sites like Github or Gitlab are based.)
+(Note that git is a piece of software, on which version control sites like Github or GitLab are based.)

 Here are some resources to get you started: